Garden Court North Chambers continue to support CBA national action against legal aid cuts

 Among those taking up protest, solicitors stood alongside colleagues at the Bar who are also affected by the cuts already in effect and those proposals.
 Recently a vote of no confidence was passed against Law Society leaders in their failure to protect members’ interests adequately.

 In April, 2013 around 100 Manchester solicitors turned out in support of the 400 barristers taking action in opposition of the governments plans to reform criminal legal aid.

-Attending the protest in Manchester, Deputy Head of Chambers Nina Grahame attending protests in Manchester said: “there were young barristers now earning just £15,000 a year – a far cry from the public image of fat cat silks with flash cars and children in private schools”.
+Attending the protest in Manchester, Deputy Head of Chambers Nina Grahame said: “there were young barristers now earning just £15,000 a year – a far cry from the public image of fat cat silks with flash cars and children in private schools”.

 The Ministry of Justice maintains it is vital to scale back the legal aid system, which in their view shall remain “very generous”.

 Chambers has been actively supporting the campaign since May, 2013 with members of Chambers taking action in a number of meetings and demonstrations, and drafting responses to consultations on the proposed cuts.